Csuarezgurruchaga/Deep_learning/README.md

 # Deep_learning
-Repository where i implement some deep learning projects.
+Repository where I implement some deep learning projects.